‘Bold And The Beautiful’ Spoilers: Ridge Chooses Thomas Over Brooke & Steffy

 The Bold and the Beautiful spoilers reveal that Ridge Forrester (Thorsten Kaye) will make a dangerous decision.
-The dressmaker has always battled with feelings about guilt surrounding his children.
+The dressmaker has always battled with feelings of guilt surrounding his children.
 Now it appears as if he may lose his wife, and maybe even his daughter, when he chooses Thomas Forrester (Matthew Atkinson) over them.

 Ridge feels pressure from all sides.
-His marriage with Brooke Logan Forrester (Katherine Kelly Lang) is under considerable strain because of Thomas.
+His marriage to Brooke Logan Forrester (Katherine Kelly Lang) is under considerable strain because of Thomas.
 While Ridge holds her accountable for pushing his son off a cliff, she is still angry because he willfully kept Beth Spencer’s (Madeline Valdez and River Davidson) identity a secret.

 The dressmaker is also trying to be there for his daughter, Steffy Forrester (Jacqueline MacInnes Wood).
 Steffy had to give up her daughter Phoebe when it came to light that she was actually Beth.
 Ridge had to comfort a heartbroken Steffy as her child was taken from her.